ibrahimyaacob92/miy-next-boilerplate/README.md

 - Avoid having className and styles in JSX
 - Avoid having JavaScript in JSX (except for rendering logics)
 - Have a consistent way of managing state by having everything in Redux Store
+- Meaningful name the variable, component and hooks
 - Use custom hook to refactor logics
-- Meaningful name the variable, component and hooks
 - Identify which is base component and feature components(modules)
 - Clean & Less Imports
+- Many More...

 Aside to that, there's a rise of developer productivity tool on horizon that could speed up development even more.
-So, we're keeping this up to date
+So, we're keeping this up to date!

 ## Features
 Main Stacks:
 - 🔥 Next.js for Static Site Generator, Server Side Rendering & built-in Routing System
 - 🥽 Type Safe with TypeScript
+- ⚛ Redux Toolkit + Saga for predictable state management
 - 🎨 Styled Component, avoid className at all cost
--

 Speed up the development with:
 - 💧 Plop CLI Code generator for Redux Store, Modules, Test and Pages
 - 🎭 JSON-Server is awesome for mocking up backend
+- 🍦 React-Icons should suffice
 - 🏠 Absolute Imports

 Things We Already Done For You:
 - 💼 Redux Store for User and Todo.
 It's already wrapped for SSR too.
 - 💡 Styled Component Global Style and Theme Configuration for light and dark theme
 - 📜 A generic home-page with Nav, Main and Footer
+- 🏃‍♀️ Concurrently that runs both Next & JSON-Server on development mode
 - ✅ Todo App Example to showcase Redux, Redux-Saga, JSON-Server
 - ✒ Roboto font